AbdulYakubu/portfolio/README.md

    4. Project.jsx

 6. I imported all the following routes in the App.jsx file;

    1. Route for Home page.
    2. Route for About page.
    3. Route for Contact page.
    4. Route for Project page.

 7. I created a folder called components.

 8. I created a Navbar.jsx and NavbarStyles.css files in the component folder.

    1. I imported the NavbarStyles.css file in the Navbar.jsx file.
    2. In the Navbar.jsx, i created a link with the header Portfolio.
    3. I imported the The Navbar to the Home page.
    4. I made the navbar responsive.

+9. I created a HeroImg.jsx and HeroImgStyles.css file in the component folder.
+   1. I imported the HeroImgStyles.css file in the HeroImg.jsx file.
+   2. In the HeroImg, I created the following;
+      a.
+A background image.
+      b.
+A paragraph that consist of a text.
+      c.
+Buttons.